zsbrown97/MultiLangProjects/README.md

 # MultiLangProjects

-A repo for learning new languages by recreating simple projects in each languages
+A repo for learning new languages by recreating simple projects in different languages

 ## Languages
 - C#